 It stayed that way until the top of the 12th when Joe Carter, he of the famous walk-off home run to win the 1993 World Series, homered off Steve Howe to make it 7-6 Toronto.

 The Yankees tied it in the bottom of the 12th when Luis Polonia led off the frame with a double and came in to tie it on a double play by Paul O'Neill.

 Joe Ausanio, a 28-year-old rookie from Kingston, NY, came on to pitch for the Yankees in the top of the 13th, and Sprague led off with a home run. (side note: there was a day at The Stadium in August 1993 that a fan behind third base was berating Sprague the whole game - would love to wonder what that was about)

 The bottom of the 13th went as follows with Darren Hall on for the Blue Jays: Don Mattingly walked and was pinch-run for by Gerald Williams.
 Daryl Boston then pinch-hit for Jim Leyritz, and he grounded out, with Williams moving to second base.
 Bernie Williams then struck out for the second out.
 Matt Nokes, who was the back-up catcher on that team and caught Jim Abbott's no-hitter, made the final out with a fly ball to center field.

 |The New York Times' coverage of the final game.|

-Bill Pennington covered the 1994 Yankees for the New York Times, and he recently wrote a book on their rise in the early 1990s, Chumps to Champs.
+Bill Pennington covered the 1994 Yankees, and he recently wrote a book on the team's rise in the early 1990s, Chumps to Champs.